-The Exchange Rate and the Hidden Profit
+The Exchange Rate And Its Link To Hidden Profit!

-Why Exchange Rate “Changes”?
+Why Does The Exchange Rate “Changes”?

 How Does Exchange Rate Affect Your Product Price?

 The exchange rate is embedded in the supplier’s quote to you.

 If you are buying from China, most likely your supplier quotes you in US dollars.
 Here’s what happens, then, when the exchange rate changes.

 - They Raise Their Price.
 When the exchange rate goes down, your supplier may raise their prices, because otherwise, they’ll receive less money in Chinese Yuan.

 - They Won’t Say A Thing.
 If the exchange rate swings the other way, the supplier will pocket the extra Chinese Yuan.
 They won’t say anything unless you ask.